 What is vitamin C?

 Vitamin C is a powerful antioxidant that protects and defends our skin by neutralizing free radicals, says Shirazi.
-"It's like pac-man - it goes around and scavenges these highly reactive molecules that damage and stress the skin."
+"It's like pac-man? it goes around and scavenges these highly reactive molecules that damage and stress the skin."

 Vitamin C's antioxidant properties also contribute to the skin's natural regeneration process, she says.
 Vitamin C can benefit the skin in many ways, such as improving skin tone and texture, lightening dark spots, promoting the production of collagen and brighten dull skin.

-"Vitamin C has overlapping effects with retinoids, specifically retinol, but they are not as well studied, predictable or effective," Minar told Byrdie.
-He generally recommends retinoids for patients looking for a product that helps rejuvenate the skin.
+"Vitamin C has overlapping effects with retinoids, specifically retinol, but they are not as well studied, predictable or effective," Minar told Perfect-skin.
+He typically recommends retinoids for patients looking for a product that helps rejuvenate the skin.
 But in cases where retinol irritates the skin, he recommends vitamin C serum as an alternative, with the caveat that vitamin C serums are generally not as effective as retinoids.

 Can you use retinol and vitamin C together?